 The results: What an inclusive work environment can do for your company

-For people, inclusion means an amazing, fulfilling experience at work (and beyond).
+Inclusion means creating an amazing and fulfilling employee experience at work (and beyond).
+Fulfilling experiences have a positive effect on team members and empower them to do their jobs more effectively.
 According to research by the Limeade Institute and Artemis, employees who feel included:

 Are 28%more engaged at work